-Uku catch spiked dramatically in 1989.
+Uku catch spiked dramatically in 1989 (Table 9).
 Though effort and participation also increased during the same time, local fishers have reported that the increase in catch was due to a sudden appearance of abundant adult uku into Hawaiian waters.
 Following the 1989 peak, catch quickly decreased to a low in 1996.
 Between 2003 and 2017, uku catch increased steadily likely due to multiple factors.
 Prior to 2010, a large proportion (occasionally the majority) of all uku landed annually in the State were caught in the NWHI.
 Following the NWHI closure in 2009, some fishers moved effort down into the MHI.
 MHI fishers also likely took advantage of the high market demand left by the void in catch.
-After multiple initial closures of the Deep-7 fishery due to exceedance of the ACL, some Deep-7 bottomfish fishermen switched to targeting uku as an alternative, further developing the fishery.
+After multiple initial closures of the Deep-7 fishery due to exceedance of the ACL, some Deep-7 bottomfish fishers switched to targeting uku as an alternative, further developing the fishery.
 Increasing market demand, especially to supply the hotel and restaurants, has also been suggested as a cause of the recent increase in catch.
-Between 2003 and 2018, average price per pound (adjusted for inflation) offered by registered dealers showed persistent increase.
-Lastly, economic downturn and increased unemployment caused by the recession starting around 2008 may have influenced new entrants into the fishery and/or more effort by existing fishers in attempts to offset economic losses.
+Between 2003 and 2018, the average price per pound (adjusted for inflation) offered by registered dealers showed a persistent increase.
+Lastly, the economic downturn and increased unemployment caused by the recession starting around 2008 may have influenced new entrants into the fishery and/or more effort by existing fishers in attempts to offset economic losses.

 The initial impact of the COVID-19 pandemic on the MHI uku fishery was significant as hotel and restaurant demand was almost eliminated following the lockdown in March 2020.
 As a result, some wholesalers limited their purchases drastically to adjust for the low demand.
 Unlike Deep-7, uku do not have a seasonal local demand in addition to the hotel and restaurant markets.
 As tourists returned to Hawaii following the easing of travel restrictions, uku wholesale prices increased.
-However, the fishery did not show an immediate commensurate response, with 2021 landings remaining below pre-pandemic levels.
-Additionally, as with the Deep-7 fishery, uku fishers have noted that shark depredation and challenging fishing conditions (e.g., unusual current patterns) have been problematic in recent years.
-Depredation can be especially bad when uku are targeted directly in high number, such as the fishery on Penguin Bank where a sizable proportion of MHI uku are caught annually.
-As a result, fishers have noted that some have moved away from targeting uku.
+However, the fishery did not show an immediate commensurate response, with landings remaining below pre-pandemic levels.
+It is likely that some fishers are targeting higher values species in lieu of uku fishing to take advantage of exceptional post-COVID prices.
+Additionally, as with the Deep-7 fishery, uku fishers have noted that shark depredation has been increasing in severity.
+Depredation can be especially bad when uku are targeted directly in high numbers, such as the fishery on Penguin Bank where a sizable proportion of MHI uku are caught annually.
+The fishing community noted that depredation losses (both fish and gear) at Penguin Bank may be causing some fishers to shift effort away from targeting uku.